-- Complainant: A person alleged, in a report to the Title IX Officer, to have experienced prohibited conduct. - Confidential Resources: Employees who receive information about prohibited conduct in their confidential capacity, including CARE advocates; Ombuds; licensed counselors in student counseling centers and in employee assistance programs; and any persons with a professional license requiring confidentiality (including health care employees but excluding campus legal counsel), or someone who is supervised by such a person.
-(See list of UC Davis Confidential Resources in Appendix B.)
+Complainant - A person alleged, in a report to the Title IX Officer, to have experienced prohibited conduct.

+Confidential Resources - Employees who receive information about prohibited conduct in their confidential capacity, including CARE; Ombuds; licensed counselors in student counseling centers and in employee assistance programs; any persons with a professional license requiring confidentiality (including health care employees but excluding campus legal counsel), or someone who is supervised by such a person; and pastoral counselors (persons associated with a religious order or denomination, who are recognized by that religious order or denomination as someone who provides confidential counseling).

+Confidential Resources will inform a person who discloses experiencing possible Prohibited Conduct of the discloser's right to report directly to the Title IX Officer and how to do so.
 Designation as a "Confidential Resource" only exempts a person from reporting to the Title IX office but not from other mandatory reporting obligations under UC CANRA (Child Abuse and Neglect Reporting Act) Policy, the Clery Act as a Campus Security Authority (CSA), and other policies or laws that require reporting to campus or local law enforcement, or Child Protective Services.

-Consent: Consent is affirmative, conscious, voluntary, and revocable.
+Consent - Consent is affirmative, conscious, voluntary, and revocable.
 Consent to sexual activity requires of each person an affirmative, conscious, and voluntary agreement to engage in sexual activity.
 It is the responsibility of each person to ensure they have the affirmative consent of the other to engage in the sexual activity.
 Lack of protest, lack of resistance, or silence do not, alone, constitute consent.
 Affirmative consent must be ongoing and can be revoked at any time during sexual activity.
 The existence of a dating relationship or past sexual relations between the persons involved should never by itself be assumed to be an indicator of consent (nor will subsequent sexual relations or dating relationship alone suffice as evidence of consent to prior conduct).